-At school, there may be exposure to the odd Sita and Rama or Egyptian underworld myth, but in the wider world, Theseus and the Minotaur (or Perseus and Medusa) have become the Jack and the Beanstalk of myths, while Pandora is our Cinderella.
+At school, there may be exposure to the odd Rama and Sita or Egyptian underworld myth, but in the wider world, Theseus and the Minotaur (or Perseus and Medusa) have become the Jack and the Beanstalk of myths, while Pandora is our Cinderella.
 In short, we keep telling the same stories from just one location over and over again.
-It’s a bit mad when you think about it.
+It’s a huge pity when you think about it.

 Stuck in a rut with Greek myths?

-A world of myths in your handIn our latest issue, Storytime 34, we feature a wonderful Sioux legend – White Buffalo Calf Woman.
+In our latest issue, Storytime 34, we feature a wonderful Sioux legend – White Buffalo Calf Woman.
 When her people are on the brink of starvation, she brings forth the peace pipe and shows them how to use it in rituals and celebrations to save themselves.
-This story resonates so strongly in Sioux culture that, even today, to see a white buffalo is considered a sacred event.
-White Buffalo Calf Woman isn’t just a saviour of the people, she’s powerful, terrifying, benevolent and knowledgeable – like the best Greek gods.
-And probably better than most Greek goddesses, who often end up subjugating themselves or living in sufferance.
+This story resonates so strongly in Sioux culture that, even today, white buffaloes are considered sacred.
+White Buffalo Calf Woman isn’t just a saviour, she’s powerful, terrifying, benevolent and knowledgeable – like the best Greek gods.
+In fact, she’s probably better than most Greek goddesses, who often end up subjugating themselves or living in sufferance.
 The stunning illustrations for this legend are by Giorgia Broseghini.

 - The Hero Twins – a Mayan underworld myth in Storytime Issue 4, featuring football and the origin of the sun and the moon.

-• The Great Gilgamesh – Storytime Issue 11′s Mesopotamian myth about a deadly beast and the two heroic friends who take it down.
+- The Great Gilgamesh – Storytime Issue 11′s Mesopotamian myth about a deadly beast and the two heroic friends who take it down.

-• The Queen of Winter – a Scottish legend in Storytime Issue 15 about the origins of spring and how the rule of a cold-hearted queen is put to an end.
+- The Queen of Winter – a Scottish legend in Storytime Issue 15 about the origins of spring and how the rule of a cold-hearted queen is put to an end.

 - The Golden Staff – a dramatic South American myth from Storytime Issue 20 about the founding of the Incan civilisation.

-• Ganesha and the Golden Mango – a funny and clever Indian myth, which tells how elephant-headed god Ganesha became so prominent, in Storytime Issue 25.
+- Ganesha and the Golden Mango – a funny and clever Indian myth in Storytime Issue 25.
+It reveals how elephant-headed god Ganesha became so prominent.

 - Momotaro the Peach Boy – a Japanese myth in Storytime Issue 26 about a young boy, born from a peach, who slays an island of ogres.

 Travel through time with us